 This would be my final destination after a visit to Addo Elephant National Park, another chance to see these amazing creatures.
 Park fees are R248 (£15) per person, per day with the option of staying in the park overnight.
 You can take a guided tour or self-drive among these gentle giants.

 I don’t know about you, but planning a road trip makes me about 16582374% more excited about going, and I know this would be one of the best.
-Beautiful coastline and some incredible wildlife encounters with sharks, crocodiles, elephants and more.
+Beautiful coastline and some incredible wildlife encounter with sharks, crocodiles, elephants and more.
 Watch this space!